 - 2.2.1 The Local Government Act 2003 (the Act) requires the Council to: - 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential Indicators including specific Treasury Management Indicators) for a minimum period of three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
-These are detailed at Appendix 1. - adopt a Treasury Management Policy Statement (detailed in Appendix 2), and - to set out its Treasury Management Strategy comprising the Council's strategy for borrowing and the Council's policies for managing its investments and giving priority to the security and liquidity of those investments (set out in Appendix 3). - 2.2.2 The Ministry of Housing, Communities & Local Government (MHCLG), now known as the Department for Levelling Up, Housing and Communities (DLUHC) 'Statutory Guidance on Local Government Investments' was updated in February 2018 and CIPFA updated its Treasury Management in the Public Services Code of Practice and Prudential Code in December 2021.
-Changes from the previous

-MHCLG investment guidance focused particularly on non-treasury investments which are reported within the Commercial Activity - Investment Strategy section of the Capital Strategy rather than in the Treasury Management Strategy.
+These are detailed at Appendix 1. - adopt a Treasury Management Policy Statement (detailed in Appendix 2), and - to set out its Treasury Management Strategy comprising the Council's strategy for borrowing and the Council's policies for managing its investments and giving priority to the security and liquidity of those investments (set out in Appendix 3). - 2.2.2 The Department for Levelling Up, Housing and Communities (DLUHC) 'Statutory Guidance on Local Government Investments' was updated in February 2018 and CIPFA updated its Treasury Management in the Public Services Code of Practice and Prudential Code in December 2021.
+The Council is statutorily required to have regard to this advice when setting its Treasury Management Policy Statement and Treasury Management Strategy.
+The investment guidance focused particularly on non-treasury investments which are reported separately within the Commercial Activity - Investment Strategy section of the Capital Strategy rather than in the Treasury Management Strategy.
 This ensures the separation of the core treasury function where investments are made under security, liquidity and yield principles, and non-treasury commercial and strategic investments.
-Code updates continue strong reinforcement that local authorities must not borrow to invest primarily for financial return.
+The code update continues the strong reinforcement that local authorities must not borrow to invest primarily for financial return.